nais/doc/docs/explanation/cdn.md

 NAIS offers CDN as a service through Google Cloud CDN.
 The CDN is used for serving static content such as HTML files, JavaScript libraries and files, stylesheets, and images.

-Assets are deployed by uploading them to a bucket using a GitHub action.

 ```mermaid
   graph LR